ga-wdi-boston/js-objects-stack-challenge/README.md

 Starter code has been provided in [`lib/stack.js`](lib/stack.js).

 ## Requirements

+The goal of this exercise is to practice writing prototype methods.
+As a reminder of how we use prototypes, we've provided starter code including a constructor function and one completed prototype method.
+Your task will be to complete the remaining method.

 -   You should be able to create a new stack with `let stack = new Stack();`.
 -   Your stack should have two methods, `push` and `pop`.